Matthew Mallam

 Stewart McKelvey

 Matthew Craig is a lawyer at Stewart McKelvey in St. John’s, with a practice focused on Construction Law.
-During his career at Stewart McKelvey, Matthew has advised general contractors, subcontractors, suppliers, engineers, and owners on a broad range of issues, including tendering and procurement, contract drafting and negotiation, commercial developments, liens, and disputes.
-Matthew also has two years’ experience as in-house counsel for a major energy corporation, during which time his primary responsibilities included providing advice on construction matters.
+Matthew has advised general contractors, subcontractors, suppliers, engineers, and owners on a broad range of issues, including tendering and procurement maters, contract drafting and negotiation, lien rights, and all manner of construction disputes.

-Matthew has a strong understanding of and broad insight into many of the issues relevant to the board of directors, including issues of board governance, advocacy, insurance, strategic planning, company leadership, government relations, risk and control management, business development, and legal and regulatory issues.
+Matthew’s legal background allows him to provide valuable insight with respect to issues relevant to the NLCA board of directors, including issues of board governance, advocacy, insurance, strategic planning, company leadership, government relations, risk and control management, business development, and legal and regulatory requirements.
+He has contributed to several presentations for NLCA members, as well as multiple articles published in the NLCA Construction Journal.

 David Cahill